margaretkroll/ibex_messages/README.md

 The naturalistic dialogue-setting encourages participants to read the entire dialogue, allowing the experimenter to control context-sensitive properties such as the QuD and focus.

+(Thank you to Caitlin Kronk for drawing the illustrations in the example given here.)